AureoKarolczak/Script-for-Principal-Component-Analysis-PCA-of-a-protein/README.md

 # Script-for-Principal-Component-Analysis-PCA-of-a-protein
-By running this script in the directory where the protein molecular dynamics simulation was performed, you will obtain the PC1 vs. PC2 principal component plot.
+Execute this script, line by line, in the directory where the protein molecular dynamics files are located.